 Pretty simple and obvious isn't it?
-And pretty
+And pretty huge.

-have a great non-dual teacher and they wake-up (and I'm assuming a genuine awakening
+non-dual teacher and they wake-up (and I'm assuming a genuine awakening

 here) they are still not in the same place (realization wise) as Buddha or

 Sri Ramana Maharshi.
 Well, not exactly anyway.
 Of course Buddha-nature is

-Buddha nature, and we are all Buddhas when we are abiding
+Buddha nature, and we are all Buddhas when we are abiding as that basic

-in any generation".
-Another one is "They can be counted on the fingers of
+generation".
+Another one is "They can be counted on the fingers of one

 Awakened but not Ramana

 Now I realize that there are plenty of folks out there who insist that if